Who Made Huckabee?: Ironic subtext

 For anyone watching, it was clear the three hosts share a certain comedic sensibility.
 Such playfulness would seem impossible with other late-night talk-show hosts; CBS' David Letterman and NBC's Jay Leno, for instance, have long had icy relations.

 This from TV Squad's Annie Wu:

 I would also like to note that even those that haven't found this fake feud particularly amusing must find a bit of sweetness in it.
 After all, these are hosts that have constantly expressed how lost they feel without their writers.
 There's something wonderful in seeing three comedians doing each other a favor by creating some silly material and taking it this far, just to help fill time.
 This one dumb fight alone has taken up so many episodes.
 Bless their little late night hearts for helping each other out.

-In a similar fashion John Gillespie, of A Sensitivity to Things, found the brawl "inspiring," and stated:

-What is really great about this clip, the in-joke that informs, underlines everything you see, is that these are three very famous people, working in exactly the same field, competing directly for television ratings and advertising dollars, who should supposedly have very large egos, making fun of all of that, and revealing — wait ... is that irony, on American TV? — that they are probably very good friends, having a very good time.

 "My favorite comedy is comedy where nothing is achieved and there is no point," O'Brien said.
 "That this whole Huckabee fight turned into an insane Marx Brothers dance was fitting somehow [ ... ] The fight itself is three people with a box full of props playing for about an hour."